 I am an applied microeconomist and Fellow at Resources for the Future.
 My current research focuses on issues of natural disaster risk management and climate adaptation.
-In ongoing projects, I investigate how flood risk and the design of flood insurance program affect housing markets, the mortgage system, and location decisions of households with different demographics.
-I have also studied the impacts of disasters on local government budgets, housing markets, and demographic changes.
+I have studied the impacts of disasters on local government budgets, housing markets, and demographic changes.
+My ongoing work investigates how disaster insurance interacts with the housing and mortgage sector, as well as the economic and fiscal impacts of adaptation policies on local communities.
 In a secondary research agenda, I examine consumer behavior regarding the adoption of clean technology in the electricity and transportation sector.

 I was a postdoctoral fellow at the Wharton Risk Center during 2019-21.
 Before that, I earned my Ph.D. in economic from UC San Diego in 2019.